ihussainali07/BroskiesHub-Python-Task-03/README.md

 - bbc_headlines.txt (Output file)
 - README.md

-# 🧠 How It Works
+🧠 How It Works

-Sends an HTTP GET request to https://www.bbc.news/

-- Parses the HTML content using BeautifulSoup
-- Extracts all <h2 class="heading">
-- Writes each headline to bbc_headlines.txt in numbered format
+- Requests BBC News homepage HTML.
+- Parses it to find all <h3 class="gs-c-promo-heading__title"> tags.
+- Saves the cleaned text into a .txt file.

 # 📝 Sample Output